etsy/opsweekly/README.md

 * `$dev_fqdn`, `$prod_fqdn`: To allow ease of development, Opsweekly will preg_replace the hostname given to it to another hostname (which then matches your team names in the `$teams` array).
 * `$irccat_hostname`, `$irccat_port`: If you use irccat and wish to use meeting reminders, and have them appear in IRC, you will need to configure the hostname and port your irccat instance runs at here.

+## A note on on-call classification and categorisation

 ## Setting up meeting reminders
 You can have opsweekly automatically email and IRC message you to remind you about meeting time, and provide the permalink to this week's meeting for convenience.